thomaskuestner/CNNArt/GUI/PyQt/README.md

+#CNNArtGUI

-This GUI is designed with PyQt5.
+This GUI is designed with PyQt5 and works for Python >2.7 and >3.5.

+## GUI calling
+Qt_main.py
-Run Qt_main.py to open the GUI, this GUI can be run independent from CNNArt.
+to open the GUI, this GUI can be run independent from CNNArt.

 This GUI contains three tabs: